rib/gputop/docker/travis-build-environment-centos/README.md

-Travis CI build machines don't have enough RAM to link LLVM and it's also very difficult to be able to have a build of LLVM complete within the 50 minute time limit.

-This Dockerfile was used to create an Ubuntu based Docker image that we use on Travis for building GPU Top that already contains a pre-built LLVM fastcomp toolchain.
+This Dockerfile was used to create a CentOS based Docker image that we use on Travis for building GPU Top that already contains an Emscripten toolchain.

-  sudo docker build -t rib1/gputop-travis-ci-centos .
+  sudo docker build -t djdeath/gputop-travis-ci-centos .

   docker login
-  docker push rib1/gputop-travis-ci-centos
+  docker push djdeath/gputop-travis-ci-centos7